 - 1. An Emergency Suspension may be issued when in the judgment of the Dean of Students, and after consulting with appropriate University officials, such as the Director of Student Health Services, Campus Police and/or the Director of the Counseling Center, it is determined that the continued presence of an individual poses a significant danger or threat to the themselves, others or the University.
 All Emergency Suspensions should be reviewed within 72 hours of the time of suspension and a recommendation for appropriate action forwarded to the Vice President of Student Affairs. - 2.
-A person suspended is prohibited from entering the facilities or property of

-- Columbus State University or the Columbus State Foundation except for the pursuit of due process. - 3.
-See the Columbus State University drug and alcohol policy, in this handbook, for additional sanctions and remedies.
+A person suspended or expelled is prohibited from entering the facilities or property of Columbus State University or the Columbus State Foundation except for the pursuit of due process. - 3.
+Students who are suspended or expelled for disciplinary reasons, or those who leave the university when disciplinary action is pending will receive a WF.

-XVII: Reviewing and Amending
+XVIII: Reviewing and Amending